 As a follow-up to last week’s post about the ads I keep hearing for some real estate investing scam, I thought I’d bring you another can’t-miss-if-you-like-burning-money opportunity: The frozen yogurt robot franchise.

-If you still have any money after investing in “the PERFECT market for my real estate investing plan!” (and every market is the PERFECT market), you’ll love this.
+If you still have any money after investing in “the PERFECT market for my real estate investing plan!” (and every market is the PERFECT market), you’ll love this get-rich-quick scheme.
 Right after the real estate ads ends, the station I listen to rolls right into another “investment opportunity.”
 This one has two different ads that work out the same way.
 In one, a couple goes to the mall and runs into some friends of theirs, who are “just checking up on our frozen yogurt robot.”
 It AUTOMATICALLY serves customers (who are clearly just lining up to shell out their money), and the owners just collect the cash.
 It’s so awesome!
 And if you call now you can get in on one of the best locations!

 The second version of the ad is even worse.
 A guy goes to the golf course and runs into a friend.
 “Hey, how come you’re always playing golf?
 I thought you ran a business?” he asks his buddy.